Oil shipping rates soar as U.S. supertanker sanctions rattle crude trade

 A third COSCO-linked supertanker was chartered to load in Brazil, but it has been replaced by another vessel, a source with knowledge of the matter said.

-When contacted by Reuters, an official at COSCO said the impact of the sanctions was being examined internally and declined to comment further.
+Contacted by Reuters, an official at COSCO said the impact of the sanctions was being examined.

+Trading in shares of COSCO Shipping Energy Transportation was halted on Thursday after the news on the sanctions.

 Industry sources said some buyers were holding off while they check with legal teams to better understand the impact of the sanctions.